Use The Complete Retirement Planner to take Ben Franklin's advice, "If you fail to plan, you are planning to fail."

 First, you will see the results for each spouse, by year, for:

-- Traditional and Roth retirement savings balances (includes all contributions).
+• Traditional and Roth Retirement savings balances and distributions.

 Finally, you will see the total results (combined for both spouses, if married), by year, for: